 Essex Wildlife Trust recognises that the county needs a fully functional Local Environmental Records Centre (LERC) which meets all our needs, is fully functional in the policy and decision-making arenas and supports and celebrates biological recording and the recording community.
 Environmental data has a critical role to play in the planning and decision-making processes.

 Essex needs a LERC which fulfills current needs and can evolve to meet the challenges in the emerging policy environment we face.
 We wish to collaborate with all partners in seeking a solution to a problem which we are committed to help resolve and we offer our resources and goodwill.

 Where to access data going forwards:

 There is no one source of protected species information in Essex, and all available sources of data should be consulted to obtain a comprehensive dataset for your area.

 Essex Field Club (EFC) offer an Essex Biological and Geological Records Centre Service to help you undertake ecological desk studies and obtain specialist species reports which can be accessed here.
-You can also contact EFC regarding Essex LoWS boundaries data.

 Basic Local Wildlife Sites descriptions for Essex could be obtained here.
 Please contact the relevant Local Authority for more information on Local Wildlife Sites in your area of interest.